Siale Piutau

-Siale Piutau (born 13 October 1985) is a New Zealand-born Tongan rugby union player who plays at centre.
-Although born and educated in New Zealand, he represented Tonga internationally from 2011 to 2019.
-He is the elder brother of New Zealand player Charles Piutau.
+Siale Piutau (born 13 October 1985) is a rugby union player who currently plays as a centre for Shimizu Koto Blue Sharks in the Japan Rugby League One.
+Although born and educated in New Zealand, he represented Tonga internationally from 2011 to 2019, winning 43 caps.
+Piutau was Tonga's captain for the 2019 Rugby World Cup and retired from international rugby after a win against the USA.

-Piutau was selected as Tonga's captain for the 2019 Rugby World Cup and announced his retirement from international rugby, after a win against the USA.
+He is the elder brother of New Zealand and Tonga player Charles Piutau.

 Playing career

 Provincial Rugby

 Piutau joined Counties Manukau during the 2006 Air New Zealand Cup.

 Lining up next to former All Black Tana Umaga in midfield, Piutau was in the 2010 ITM Cup for the Steelers.
 He started every game for Counties, and was one of the club's top performers over the course of the season.
 As a reward for his efforts, he was named the 2010 Counties Manukau Player of the Year.

 Super Rugby

 Piutau was included in the Chiefs Wider Training Group for the 2010 Super 14 season, and made his Super Rugby debut as a substitute late in the season after a rash of injuries hit the Chiefs backs.

 For the 2011 Super 15 season, Piutau was signed by the Highlanders and emerged as a key squad member, making 13 starts and scoring 3 tries.

 In 2012, he was limited by injuries and made only 5 appearances.
 Following the season, he left New Zealand to sign in Japan.